lautarol/LautarolTest/LautarolTest/index.md

 2.  `rver.BaseCommand.OnRequest (System.Net.HttpListenerContext context …`

     This error is the real problem.
-Unfortunately, due to a [limitation](https://bugzilla.xamarin.com/show_bug.cgi?id=22080) this exception stack trace is incomplete.
+Unfortunately, due to a [limitation](https://bugzilla.xamarin.com/show_bug.cgi?id=22080) this exception stack trace is *incomplete*.
 If you notice an incomplete stack trace like this in the Mac Server Log, you can check the `~/Library/Logs/Xamarin/MonoTouchVS/mtbserver.log` file on the Mac build host to find the complete stack trace.